Justice Ketanji Brown Jackson on Supreme Court ethics and the future of the court

 With the fight for democracy a top issue in the 2024 presidential race, Jackson said she's "as prepared as anyone can be" for election-related matters to end up before the Supreme Court.

-Now, the first Black woman appointed to the Supreme Court could witness another historic first — the first Black woman to become president of the United States.
+Now, the first Black woman nominated to the Supreme Court could witness another historic first — the first Black woman to become president of the United States.

 "I'm going to stay out of politics as Justices tend to do," Jackson said when asked about Harris.
 "I think, again, a 'first' in general tends to mean progress.
 It tends to mean that we've moved from a situation in which people have been excluded or prevented from achieving and are now in a realm in which everyone can be anything they want to be.
 And, of course, the goal is to be in a society where we're no longer recognizing 'firsts,' because it's not necessary.
 But for now, as we move along, it's an exciting thing to many people when a new 'first' happens, whatever it is."